SirGarhi/garhis-grotto-foundry/docs/CharacterPathDesignDoc.md

 	- The ability to penetrate Resistance with a chosen element as in the Elemental Adept feat
 	- An effect that adds Spell Modifier damage to a specific cantrip, as in the Warlock's Agonizing Blast
 * Expanding upon existing class features or feats the character already has such as:
-	- The abilty to craft other types of weapon coatings using the mechanics of the Poisoner feat
 	- A new Battle Master Maneuver that uses and scales with your regular Superiority Dice
+	- Being able to use the ability to apply poisons as a Bonus Action from the Poisoner Feat on other types of consumables
 	- The ability to temporarily select an additional option for class features with multiple choices, such as Eldritch Invocations or the Totem Warrior Barbarian's animal spirits

 Avoid Features that automatically scale when possible.
 Instead of granting an Ability with uses equal to Proficiency Bonus, which will automatically improve just by leveling, consider giving it 2-3 uses when first earned and then adding another Feature at a higher tier that grants that ability additional uses.
 Path Features should require continued and somewhat focused effort to improve.